b12-144/Quarkus-Java-Rest-MySQL/README.md

 You can then execute your native executable with: `./target/app-quarkus-1.0.0-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.
+More info on how to use Hibernate with Panache [here](https://quarkus.io/guides/hibernate-orm-panache) .
+More samples available at Quarkus Github [here](https://github.com/quarkusio/quarkus-quickstarts).

 Enjoy! ❤️